-If a school age child is not well enough to attend school, then they are not well enough to attend lectures with you.
+If a school age child is not well enough to attend school, then they are not well enough to attend lectures or other College activities with you.
 PLEASE DO NOT bring them into College, especially when dropping or collecting your other children.